dotnet/vscode-csharp/debugger-launchjson.md

 If `launchSettingsProfile` is set to null/an empty string, then Properties/launchSettings.json will be ignored.

+By default, the debugger will search for launchSettings.json in {cwd}/Properties/launchSettings.json.
+To customize this path, set `launchSettingsFilePath`:

+   "launchSettingsFilePath": "${workspaceFolder}/<Relative-Path-To-Project-Directory/Properties/launchSettings.json"

 Restrictions:
-1. The launchSettings.json file must be in {cwd}/Properties/launchSettings.json
-2. Only profiles with `"commandName": "Project"` are supported.
+1. Only profiles with `"commandName": "Project"` are supported.
-3. Only `environmentVariables`, `applicationUrl` and `commandLineArgs` properties are supported
+2. Only `environmentVariables`, `applicationUrl` and `commandLineArgs` properties are supported
-4. Settings in launch.json will take precedence over settings in launchSettings.json, so for example, if `args` is already set to something other than an empty string/array in `launch.json` then the launchSettings.json content will be ignored.
+3. Settings in launch.json will take precedence over settings in launchSettings.json, so for example, if `args` is already set to something other than an empty string/array in `launch.json` then the launchSettings.json content will be ignored.